This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Lyndon B Johnson’s Ranch in Johnston City (his childhood home) – we had so many recommendations for this one!
 (It is part of the San Antonio Explorer Pass if you are going to explore that region as well.)

-- Munch Food Park is a great option for those who love a wide variety of dishes served up from food trucks.
+- Munch Food Park is a great option for those who love a wide variety of dishes served by food trucks.
 There’s beer and wine and sometimes live tunes.

 New Braunfels was founded in 1845 by a German prince looking to start a colony in the Republic of Texas.